shabin5785/react-notes/Notes_1.md

 - react is a SPA and selectively loads components to provide routing.
 Now if we use normal a links, then entire app needs to be re rendered.
 So react router has a Link component ,that on clicking will be load only the component needed and not entire app.

 - it also has a history parameter.
 We can push a component to the history ( say on button click or load) and the page will be routed there ( component loaded ).
 This is another way compared to Link to navigate

+- history has a location parameter.
+That gives current page url.
+Now with no exact match and we load a url "/as/asd/asd", this might load home at "/", but history location param will be current complete url.
+This along with exact match can tell us the matching done and routing evaluation.